justin-marian/void-verse/README.md

 Below are the supported commands:

 `exit`: Terminates the program after deallocating memory.

-The program cleans up allocated memory and gracefully exits.
+- The program cleans up allocated memory and gracefully exits.

 `add_last`: Adds a dedication to the end of the vector.

-Appends a **new dedication** to the end of the vector, incrementing its length accordingly.
+- Appends a **new dedication** to the end of the vector and increases length.

 `add_at`: Inserts a dedication at a specified `index` in the vector.

-It inserts a **dedication** at a specified index in the vector, ensuring that the index is not out of bounds.
+- It inserts a **dedication** at a specified index in the vector, ensuring that the index is not out of bounds.

 `find`: Retrieves and displays the **dedication** at a specified `index`.

-Displays the dedication located at the specified index in the vector.
+- Displays the dedication located at the specified index in the vector.

 `delete_at`: Deletes the **dedication** at a specified `index` from the vector.

-Removes the dedication located at the specified index from the vector and the remaining elements are properly shifted.
+- Removes the dedication located at the specified index from the vector and the remaining elements are properly shifted.

 `print`: Prints **all dedications** in the vector.

-Prints each dedication according to the specified format.
+- Prints each dedication according to the specified format.

 ```bash
     Type <type header>